Neurodevelopment's dark side: brain cell cannibalism

 This unexpected form of cell death might also act as a safeguard against the promiscuous engulfment of healthy cells, ensuring that the developing brain remains stable.

 Beyond development, microglial cannibalism may have broader implications for brain health.
-For example, in diseases like Alzheimer’s, microglia cluster around plaques, behaving abnormally.
+For example, in diseases like Alzheimer’s, microglia cluster around plaques in the brain cells, behaving abnormally.
 Similar processes of inflammatory cell death might contribute to disease progression, making these mechanisms potential therapeutic targets.

-Interestingly, microglial necroptosis has been linked to successful brain repair in demyelination models, suggesting that this seemingly destructive process may also play roles in regeneration and maintenance.
+Interestingly, microglial necroptosis has also been linked to successful brain repair in demyelination, suggesting that this process may also play roles in regeneration and maintenance - and not only in destruction and death.

 About the scientific paper: